martin-lizner/trezor-ssh-agent/README.md

 Status: [![Build Status](https://travis-ci.org/martin-lizner/trezor-ssh-agent.svg?branch=master)](https://travis-ci.org/martin-lizner/trezor-ssh-agent)

 ## Trezor SSH Agent for Windows (Putty, WinSCP and more)
-* Supported devices: Trezor, KeepKey
+* Supported devices: Trezor, KeepKey (see KeepKey Users section)

 Trezor SSH Agent is Windows application that enables users to authenticate to UNIX/Linux SSH server using their favorite apps like Putty, WinSCP or other Pageant-compatible clients (e.g. git) together hardware bitcoin wallets.
 Trezor SSH Agent is a GUI-enabled tray application that emulates Pageant process in Windows.
 It receives identity requests from SSH client (which gets it from SSH server), uses wallet hardware to sign challenge and sends data back.